 Yes, they are, although not all establishments are ready to take your card.

-Mid-range and high-range businesses have the capability to process your transactions via credit card, but small ones in general have none.
-Specific tourism services such as car rental do require for you to have a credit card.
+Mid-range and high-range businesses have the capability to process your transactions via credit card, but small ones, in general, have none.
+Specific tourism services such as car rental do require you to have a credit card.

 When using your credit card overseas, expect to see international fee charges on your next billing.